JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 == 2.2.1 Simulation

 === Introduction
 The goal was to simulate the behaviour of a BC547B bipolar.
+Figure 1 shows the circuit diagram in LTSpice, Figure 2 shows the Voltage difference from Base to Emitter, when we slowly ramp up the input voltage, which is connected to the base end of the transistor.
+In Figure 3

 === Circuit Diagrams: